Dr. Hannah Scheiblich

 5. Desirable skills and qualifications:

-We seek highly motivated PhD candidates with a strong foundational knowledge in molecular and cell biology and a keen interest in neurobiology, immunology, and intercellular communication.
-Successful candidates should be enthusiastic about working in an interdisciplinary environment and eager to learn and apply new experimental approaches.
-Prior experience with cell culture, imaging techniques, or neuroimmunological assays is advantageous but not required, as comprehensive training will be provided.
+We are looking for highly motivated PhD candidates with a background in molecular and cell biology and a strong interest in neurobiology, immunology, and intercellular communication.
+Candidates should enjoy working in an interdisciplinary research environment and be motivated to apply a broad range of experimental approaches.

 6. References: